KxSystems/docs/docs/ml/toolkit/xval.md

 ---
 author: Conor McCarthy
-title: Cross validation procedures - Machine Learning
+title: Cross validation procedures - Machine Learning – Machine Learning – kdb+ and q documentation
 description: The .ml.xv and .ml.gs namespaces contain functions related to cross-validation and grid search algorithms.
 These algorithms test how robust or stable a model is to changes in the volume of data or the specific subsets of data used for validation.
 date: March 2019
 keywords: time-series, cross validation, grid search, roll-forward, chain-forward, grid search fit, data splitting, stratified splitting, kdb+, q